-Al Tholen was in his gooey, sticky element Tuesday morning, and wrist deep and so were the aspiring cooks in his Big Al's Bakers skills class at Camp Watcha-Wanna-Do.
+Al Tholen was in his gooey, sticky element Tuesday morning, and so were the aspiring cooks in his Big Al's Bakers skills class at Camp Watcha-Wanna-Do.

 The summer camp began Sunday and continues through Friday for area children 7 years through high school graduation age who are undergoing cancer treatment or who are cancer survivors.
 The program takes place at the YMCA of Greater Fort Wayne's Camp Potawotami near South Milford, about an hour north of Fort Wayne.